-Oftentimes, defendants will confess to police (or others) that they entered a building intending to steal or for some other nefarious purpose.
+Sometimes defendants will confess to police (or others) that they entered a building intending to steal or for some other nefarious purpose.
 For example, police respond to an alarm and find a teenager inside a home.
-The teenager blurts out, "I wasn't going to hurt anyone, I was just looking for something to sell.”
-This is an admission that the teen entered the building in order to commit theft, and a jury would likely find the teenager guilty of burglary.
+The teenager blurts out, "I wasn't going to hurt anyone.
+I was just looking for something to sell."
+The teen just admitted to entering the building with the intent to commit a crime, theft.
+A jury would likely find the teenager guilty of burglary.

-Other times, the defendant's actions are really consistent onlywith an intent to steal or commit some other crime.
-For example, suppose a man breaks into a woman's house in the middle of the night and is discovered by the woman in her closet, rifling through her things.
+Other times, a prosecutor must rely on circumstantial evidence by arguing the defendant's actions are really consistent only with an intent to steal or commit some other crime.
+Suppose a man breaks into a woman's house in the middle of the night, and she finds him in her closet rifling through her things.
 The man and the woman have never met before.
 Her door was locked and he pried the door open with a screwdriver.
-Most jurors and judges would have a hard time imagining that defendant had any other intention—other than the intent to commit a crime—when he entered the woman's house.
+Most jurors and judges would have a hard time imagining that defendant had any intention—other than the intent to commit a crime—when he entered the woman's house.

-In other states, evidence of prior burglaries cannot be introduced.
-Even in states that allow such evidence, courts must carefully tell the jury how to use the evidence.
-The jury cannot use the evidence to decide that defendant is generally a bad person.
-The evidence can only be used to decide whether the defendant committed the crime or had the intent to steal.
-For example, if a defendant argues that he was high on drugs and went into a garage to lay down and sleep off his high, then evidence of a prior garage burglary is relevant to show that defendant entered the garage with the intent to steal.
-However, if defendant argues that he was not the person seen going into the garage, then the court may be less likely to allow the evidence of the prior conviction because the jury has to determine the identity of the burglar, not the burglar's intent.
+In some cases, evidence of a defendant's prior burglary convictions may be admissible to prove intent in the current case.
+However, even if allowed, the court must carefully tell the jury how to use the evidence.
+The jury cannot use the prior crimes to decide that defendant is generally a bad person and thus committed a burglary on this occasion.
+The evidence can only be used to decide whether the defendant committed the crime or had the intent to commit a crime.
+For example, if a defendant argues that he was high on drugs and went into a garage to lay down and sleep off his high, the evidence of a prior garage burglary is relevant to show that defendant entered the garage with the intent to steal.
+However, if the defendant argues that he was not the person seen going into the garage, the court may be less likely to allow the evidence of the prior conviction because the jury has to determine the identity of the burglar, not the burglar's intent.

-If you are charged with burglary, or any other crime, you should talk to a local criminal defense attorney.
-An attorney can help you understand the charges against you and the law in your state.
-With help from an attorney, you can protect your rights and, hopefully, obtain the best possible outcome in your case.
+If you're charged with burglary or any other crime, you should talk to a local criminal defense attorney.
+An attorney can explain the charges and the criminal process, protect your rights, and work to obtain the best possible outcome.